Assam Govt Proposes to make Swimming Proficiency Mandatory for Class I Officers

 Telegram Group Join Now

 Assam Government purposes to make swimming proficiency mandatory for Class I officers mandatory to tackle Flood Challenges in the state.
-This initiative was discussed in the 51st State Executive Meeting chaired by Chief Secartory Dr. Ravi Kota.
+This initiative discussed in the 51st State Executive Meeting chaired by Chief Secartory Dr. Ravi Kota.

-The decision is taken in aims to enhance disaster risk reduction strategies in the flood prone area of Assam.
+The decision taken in aims to enhance disaster risk reduction strategies in the flood prone area of Assam.
 Annually, Assam state witnessed of flood that makes havoc for both lives and livelihoods.

-According to the proposal, โ€œA large number of government officials and employee travel by boat to their work places and also during field visits.
-They may be encouraged to learn swimming by giving incentive for attaining proficiency in the skill.โ€
+According to the proposal, “A large number of government officials and employee travel by boat to their work places and also during field visits.
+They may be encouraged to learn swimming by giving incentive for attaining proficiency in the skill.”

-To encourage the officers to attain proficiency in swimming, government will provide reimbursement of up to โ‚น10,000 for training costs.
+To encourage the officers to attain proficiency in swimming, government will provide reimbursement of up to ₹10,000 for training costs.

-This policy is designed for everyone, even the officials who work in non-flood prone area, make the proficiency swimming mandatory.
+This policy designed for everyone, even the officials who work in non-flood prone area, make the proficiency swimming mandatory.

-The plan is currently focused on Class I officers, but there are talks about extending it to other government employees in the future.
-A committee has been formed to consider making swimming training and proficiency certificates necessary for regular pay raises and promotions.
+The plan currently focused on Class I officers, but there are talks about extending it to other government employees in the future.
+A committee has formed to consider making swimming training and proficiency certificates necessary for regular pay raises and promotions.
 This could encourage officers to take training.

 The Chief Minister has reportedly given his approval to the proposal.